 There has never been a year in the history of inkjet printing like 2006, especially with the final decline of Encad.
 Encad started the 4-color inkjet era, and along with ColorSpan, got wide format inkjet for color signage started as a business.
-We hope that no other company sinks in 2007.
+We hope that no other company sinks in 2008.

-The main new technology for 2007 will be in UV-curing printers, so be sure to check out our over 67 FLAAR Reports on UV-curing wide format inkjet printers, on www.wide-format-printers.NET, in the links at the right.
-FLAAR already has hotel reservations for GoA, PMA, Art Expo, ISA, FESPA, and SGIA 2007.
+The main new technology for 2008 will be in UV-curing printers, so be sure to check out our over 83 FLAAR Reports on UV-curing wide format inkjet printers, on www.wide-format-printers.NET, in the links at the right.
+The other advances will be in LED lamps for UV curing.
+Otherwise, the most surprises will be in inks that are not UV and not traditional solvent.
+Staedtler's Lumocolor ink is sort of the direction that we mean, but it will be different companies and different chemistries for 2008.
+But Lumocolor was a good start; there is a separate FLAAR Report on this innovative ink.

-Most recently updated March 2007.
+Most recently updated February 2008.

 First issued February 2004; updated Feb.
 17, 2004 after PMA trade show.
 Updated January 2005; November 2005.
-Updated January 2006, March 2006.
+Updated January 2006, March 2006, March 2007.